Inflation Worries Experts: What It Means for the Economy

 Consumer prices are also rising.
 Dental care and airline fares are getting more expensive.
 This change could mean a shift in how prices move.

-The Federal Reserve must balance jobs and prices.
+The Federal Reserve must balance job creation and price stability.
 The job market and inflation trends are tricky.
 The Fed’s decisions on interest rates will significantly impact employment and prices.

 The hotter wholesale inflation and CPI changes show the economy’s complexity.
 Economic analysis suggests a tough road ahead.
 The Fed must carefully adjust interest rates to maintain stability and promote growth.